recurly/recurly-revrec-docs/docs/ADVANCED/reports/audit-details-report.md

 * **Action:** Describes the type of action performed.
 * **Parameters:** Lists the parameters or settings that were changed.
 * **Comments:** Contains any comments or additional details regarding the change.

+# FAQ

+**Q: I need to reconcile my revenue journal entries.
+Where can I access the Audit Details report?**
+A: Open **RevRec**, go to **Analytics → Reports → Audit details**.
+This report provides line-level entries, references, and filters needed for reconciliation and controls.
+For step-by-step usage and field definitions, see the **Audit Details Report** documentation.